opendilab/awesome-AI-based-protein-design/README.md

 2. A problem of protein structure completion problem for a given partial structure, such as the recent Science [1] by the famous David Baker group.
 This assumes that only partial structural matches can be found.
 3. Combination of the fitted energy function with MD simulation for protein design, such as the recent Nature [2] of Liu Haiyan's team in China.

 In addition, many methods can be used for protein design, and the corresponding AI problem definitions are also very different.
-This article lists some high-level articles in AI -based protein design, which will be continuously updated in the future.
+This article lists some high-level articles in AI-based protein design, which will be continuously updated in the future.

 ## Papers